 However, despite being such an old model, RFM analysis is still commonly used today and is still the subject of ongoing research and development to help improve business performance.
 Yet, oddly, many marketers are often unaware of RFM, or why and how it works.
 In this quick guide, I’ll explain…

 RFM stands for Recency (R), Frequency (F), and Monetary value (M).
 These three dimensions define how recently a customer purchased, how many times they ordered, and how much money they spent, and are a powerful indicator of customer value and a predictor of future behaviour.
-Using RFM can help marketers understand their customer segments, contact customers at the right time with the right offers, and market more profitably.
+Using RFM analysis can help marketers understand their customer segments, contact customers at the right time with the right offers, and market more profitably.

 In RFM analysis raw data is collected on each customer’s purchase behaviour from which the raw RFM variables are calculated.
 An RFM model is then used to “bin” each of these values into five groups called quintiles, which are numbered 1 through 5.